-Sure, Amazon Prime Day 2019 is over, but don’t fret.
+Sure, Amazon Prime Day is over, but don’t fret.
 Amazon deals and sales still abound.
-We’re talking Amazon deals of the day and Amazon sales.
-So, to help you out, we’ve found great Amazon Prime deals on everything from Philips Sonicare toothbrushes to an Apple Watch to AirPods to blenders and baby monitors.
+So, to help you out, we’ve found the best Amazon Prime Day deals on everything from Philips Sonicare toothbrushes to an Apple Watch to AirPods to blenders and baby monitors.
 We’re sure you’ll find something here you like.
 Or not.
 We’re not the boss of you.
 We’re just trying to help.
 So check out these Amazon sale products, which, to be honest, are even bigger deals than some of what we saw during Prime Day.
 You won’t regret it.
 Unless, of course, you’re the sucker who likes paying full price.

 Amazon Echo Dot, Amazon Echo Show